Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Flowering Stage

 This stage overlaps with the previous stage of maturation.
 Jalapeño plants should begin to produce flowers after being outdoors for 2-4 weeks.
-We recommend plucking flowers until this point in time to encourage the plant to produce leaves.
+I recommend plucking flowers until this point in time to encourage the plant to produce leaves, first.

 Pepper plant flowering